Dorchester Railroad

+History

-The Dorchester Avenue Railroad was chartered April 29, 1854, opened in spring 1857, and bought by the Dorchester Railroad (chartered April 29, 1855) in January 1858.
-The Dorchester Extension Railroad was chartered February 18, 1855.
-Both were leased to Gore, Rose and Company, which operated the line from June 1, 1858 to 1862.
+The Dorchester Avenue Railroad was chartered on April 29, 1854, opened in spring 1857, and bought by the Dorchester Railroad (chartered April 29, 1855) in January 1858.
+The Dorchester Extension Railroad was chartered on February 18, 1855.
+Both were leased to Gore, Rose and Company, which operated the line from June 1, 1858, to 1862.

 Both companies were purchased by the Metropolitan Railroad on October 1, 1863.

-An 1871 map shows the downtown end continuing from Dorchester Avenue along Federal Street to Dewey Square, and then along Broad Street (now partly Atlantic Avenue) to a terminus at State Street, with no connections to any other lines.
+An 1871 map shows the downtown end continuing from Dorchester Avenue along Federal Street to Dewey Square, and then along Broad Street, which is now partly Atlantic Avenue, to a terminus at State Street, with no connections to any other lines.

 The railroad later became a surface trolley line of the West End Street Railway and then the Boston Elevated Railway.
 It no longer carries a single service (which would now be bus) because the Red Line subway parallels Dorchester Avenue for its entire length.

-The railroad was one of the first street railways in Boston, coming soon after the Cambridge Railroad (opened March 1856).
+The railroad was one of the first street railways in Boston, coming soon after the Cambridge Railroad, which opened March 1856.